 3. You must have created an Encrypted iTunes backup on your old phone and then restored that encrypted backup to your new phone.

 MySudo uses security keys stored on your device to authenticate you and access your account.
-Therefore, to access your account, you need a copy of these keys on your new device either by transferring via QR code, or creating a password (backup to iCloud) or encrypted iTunes backup.
+Therefore, to access your account, you need a copy of these keys on your new device either by transferring via QR code, or creating a Recovery Password (backup to iCloud) or encrypted iTunes backup.

-Entering your password will unlock your security keys and allow MySudo to access your original account and import your data.
+Entering your Recovery Password will unlock your security keys and allow MySudo to access your original account and import your data.
 Please be patient while your data is loading as this may take minutes...

-We do not store/have your password to help you restore your account so please retain your password in safekeeping.
+We do not store/have your Recovery Password to help you restore your account so please retain your Recovery Password in safekeeping.